Mandela Apartheid Route

 The Nelson Mandela – Road from struggle to freedom tour.
 Insight into South Africa’s racial segregation/Apartheid past.

-Freedom struggle tour – Nelson Mandela to freedom.
+Freedom struggle tour – Nelson Mandela road to freedom.

 Journey to Freedom – Walk in the footsteps of Nelson Mandela through greater Johannesburg, Soweto and Pretoria.